cormullion/juliamonomaster/website/index.md

 They all occupy the same amount of horizontal space, so they can be mixed without losing alignment.

-The CSS markup applied to the following code also uses another weight of the typeface, JuliaMono-Medium, which is a smidgeon bolder:
+The CSS markup applied to the following code uses another weight of the typeface, JuliaMono-Medium, which is a smidgeon bolder:

 ```julia
 using Zygote: @adjoint